HumphreyBoaGart/grackle/bin/grinstall.md

 A checklist of basic things that each installer module needs to eventually do:

 ## `grinstall base`
+Minimum installer package, grabbing the barest dependencies for Grackle to function.

 #### Firewall
 - ~~Install UFW and enable it to start on boot~~
 - ~~Deny all incoming & outgoing connections~~